JuanMBriones/OMI/README.md

-# OMI
+# OMI :trophy:

-Some competitive programming problems that I've been solving through the time
+Some competitive programming problems that I've been solving through the time :computer:

 Using primarily C++
 The judge that I use is Omegaup(it's the one that we use in the Informatics Olympiad in Mexico)